Primus’ Les Claypool: “My daughter tells me I’m weird all the time”

 “The word that we used at the time was ‘hiatus’, but we had broken up.
 We were not talking and there was a lot of hard feelings.
 I then bought a motor home and stuck a lot of my friends in it and drove it to gigs in bars up and down the West Coast.
 We called ourselves Frog Brigade.
 I was scared to death that my career was over.”

-You’re starting 2019 with South Of Reality, the second album from The Claypool Lennon Delirium.
+Your last release was South Of Reality, the second album from The Claypool Lennon Delirium.
 Tell us about that, please.

 “Well, Sean [Lennon]’s band, The Ghost Of A Saber Tooth Tiger, opened for Primus a handful of years ago, and he actually struck up a pretty good relationship with my son, who was on the road with me at the time.
 And from that he and I became pretty good friends quite rapidly.
 One day we started playing backstage, and straight away I was impressed with the stuff that he was coming up with, which wasn’t what I expected.
 So eventually I said, ‘Hey, why not come out to my place and see what happens?’
 And he did that and we wrote a shitload of songs.
 And there it was.
 But it’s an enjoyable band to play with ‘cause me and Sean are like brothers now.
 So it’s very enjoyable and it is something that we’re going to tour.
 Basically, I only like to do things that are enjoyable.”